1. Get the parts

 5. CONNECT REMOTELY

-Use either an NX or ssh protocol to connect remotely to the odroid.
+Use either use VNC viewer or ssh protocol to connect remotely to the odroid.

 The documentation and software for the Berkeley Autonomous Race Car (BARC) is free of charge to use and is openly distributed, but note that